kuku1234us/master115/Master115Docs/Face Swap Automation.md

     -   **Hotkeys (Dialog must have focus):**
         -   **Up Arrow / Page Up:** Closes the current popup, selects the *previous* item in the Result Review Queue, and opens the Review Popup for that previous item.
 Wraps around if at the top.
         -   **Down Arrow / Page Down:** Closes the current popup, selects the *next* item in the Result Review Queue, and opens the Review Popup for that next item.
 Wraps around if at the bottom.
-        -   **0-9:** Toggles the "checked" state of the corresponding labeled image (1-9, 0 potentially for the 10th if needed).
+        -   **0-9:** Toggles the "checked" state of the *currently visible* image corresponding to the digit (1-9, 0 potentially for the 10th if needed, based on the dynamic numbering after using '-').
 Updates the visual checkmark overlay.
+        -   **- (Minus key):**
+            - Finds all *visible* images that are currently "checked".
+            - Unchecks (deselects) each of these found images.
+            - Hides these images from the dialog view.
+            - Re-numbers the overlays of the remaining visible images sequentially (1, 2, 3,...).
         -   **+ (Plus key):**
-            -   Identifies all "checked" images in the current view.
+            - Identifies all *currently visible* images that are "checked".
             - Moves each checked image file from `<AI Root Directory>/Temp/` to `<AI Root Directory>/FaceSwapped/`.
-            -   Deletes all "unchecked" image files for this group from `<AI Root Directory>/Temp/`.
+            - Deletes all *currently visible* images that are "unchecked" for this group from `<AI Root Directory>/Temp/`.
+(Note: Previously hidden images are not affected by this action).
             - Removes the corresponding thumbnail item from the Result Review Queue UI.
             - Closes the current popup.
             - Automatically selects the *next* item in the Result Review Queue (if any) and opens its Review Popup.
 If it was the last item, simply closes the popup.

 ## 4. UI Components